 The writing center features many interactive materials.
 Children always have access to lined paper, sentence strips, copy paper, envelopes, large pencils, a “special words” bin, skinny pencils, and writing folders.
 There are also many literacy and writing materials that rotate throughout the year.
 Currently, the writing center features letter bingo, fishing for letters, uppercase lacing letters, alphabet bean bags, snap together letters, and simple word builders.
 All of these materials are to help children build fine motor skills, letter recognition, and beginning writing skills.
 We love to write letters to our friends and family, learn about letters, develop our vocabularies, and practice our names!

 The discovery center features science and sensory manipulatives for our young learners to explore.
 Sensory materials are rotated by our theme or by student interest.
-We will start the year by exploring blue sand with rakes, shovels, and our hands!
+We will start the year by observing and learning the life cycle of a Monarch butterfly!
 Science tools will often rotate, as well.
 Children can enjoy the use of tools like magnifying glasses, tweezers, dry-erase boards, eye droppers, life cycle games, magnets, weight recognition boxes, sound recognition boxes, observation tubes, scales, and more.
 Materials help students question, inquire, and conduct experiments.
 We can discover in this center!

 In the art center, children are able to express themselves through a variety of means!
 Children develop their fine motor skills, learn to recognize colors, identify patterns, recognize shapes, make original art, and explore texture.
 We learn to appreciate the art of their peers and enjoy sharing our own creations, too.
 Some items in this center are standard pencils, markers, colored pencils, paints, crayons, and multicultural materials.
 We have all types of paper, scissors, glue, pipe cleaners, straws, play dough, floam, and stencils.
 Children can use dough stampers and molding tools to manipulate clays, play doughs, and floam.
 We will soon be adding an easel for extended art activities, how exciting!